 Further to my post yesterday there’s a report in today’s newspaper that Labor’s policy on dividend imputation could be implemented with exemptions to anyone over 65 – pensioners – with minimal impact to the bottom line.
-For mine this is looking more and more like good – and just – policy.
+For mine, this is looking more and more like good – and just – policy.

-This is a ridiculously generous policy that benefits a lot of wealthy and clever Australians, and does nothing for the economy.
+This is a ridiculously generous policy that benefits a lot of wealthy and clever Australians and does nothing for the economy.
 It’s overly generous when you consider that retirees already get their super payments tax free.
 In terms of the world, we are an outlier in this regard – most countries have much more sensible policies, as we did ourselves until Costello changed it (as a salve for another policy initiative that ultimately wasn’t passed).
 It used to be that the recipients of these dividends would get a pass on tax, rather than a refund – that’s what it should return to.

 As I said yesterday, I think it’s time for us to get bold on policy initiative.
-Times have changed and we are stuck with a bureaucratic, inefficient, out of date and unfair tax system.
+Times have changed, and we are stuck with a bureaucratic, inefficient, out of date and unfair tax system.
 I support initiatives on negative gearing similar to what Labor has proposed on the basis that the current policy is inflationary, and more importantly, the benefit is to the few rather than the many.
 I don’t see the point in giving a tax-break to those who invest in current property.
 That’s a circular jerk, and there is no incentive to develop new properties, which is what we need.
-If we restrict the benefit to those who invest in new property only then it will have a direct bearing on the market.
+If we restrict the benefit to those who invest in a new property only then it will have a direct bearing on the market.
 This is what policy should be about – not hand-outs, but shaping the economic landscape for the common good, and using incentives to encourage it.

-With all these things there has to be another, smarter way.
-Look again, go further.
+With all these things, there has to be another, smarter way.
+Look again.
+Go further.